translate/pootle/docs/server/commands.rst

 updating new translations and discovering new files and strings.

-By default *update_stores* will only update files that appear to have changed on disk since the last synchronisation with Pootle.
+By default *update_stores* will only update files that appear to have changed on disk since the last synchronization with Pootle.
 To force all files to update, specify ``--force``.

-.. warning:: If files on the file system are corrupt translations might be deleted from database.
+.. warning:: If files on the file system are corrupt, translations might be deleted from the database.
 Handle with care!

 .. _commands#update_from_templates: